littlstar/axis360/README.md

 ## Installation

-Axis can be built and installed in variou ways.
+Axis can be built and installed in various ways.

 ### NPM